Martin-Tazon/BDM-LandingZone/README.md

 # BDM-LandingZone

+Does atlas needs new ips all the time?

 ## Temporal LZ
 - Consists of the directories and files that were given to us in the data.zip ¿?
 - For the future "new source" we will have to decide how we extract and store the data.